gui-gui/my-mac-setup/README.md

 }
 ```

-after this piece of code:
+After this piece of code:

 ```
 $valetConfig = json_decode(